JornWildt/Mason/Documentation/Mason-draft-2.md

   2. Iterate recursively through all JSON objects and locate @controls elements.
 For each of the controls expand control element names (curies) using the namespace declarations.

-  3. Read whatever JSON data the client is looking for.
+  3. Read whatever JSON data the client is looking for in the document.

   4. If the client tries to invoke a control it SHOULD be prepared to handle any kind of control type - it SHOULD NOT assume a fixed type of control.
 This allows the server to use the type of controls that fits best at any given time - without breaking clients.

 ## Processing of control elements

 A client trying to invoke a control element should follow the instructions described below.
+By doing so the client will be able to handle various changes to the control without breaking.
+It will for instance be possible to change from a GET URL template to a JSON POST request without modifications to the client.

   1. Prepare a JSON object with the data expected to be necessary to invoke the control.
 If there is no data available then use an empty JSON object (this could for instance be the case when the client expects to follow a link).
-This is the *argument object*.
+This is the *arguments* object.
+The structure of the arguments object can either be hard coded into the client, discovered through a schema or by some other means.

-  2. If the control has a templated `href` URL (as indicated by the `isHrefTemplate` property) then do variable expansion on the template using the *arguments* JSON object as input.
+  1. If the control has a templated `href` URL (as indicated by the `isHrefTemplate` property) then do variable expansion on the template using the arguments object as input.

-  1. If `template` is set then merge th *arguments* object into the template object and replace *arguments* with the result.
+  1. If `template` is set then merge the arguments object into the template object and replace *arguments* with the result.
+This will ensure that unknown properties in the template object is kept unchanged and sent back to the server.

-  1. If `encoding` is set to `json` serialize the *arguments* object into the request body.
+  1. If `encoding` is set to `json` then serialize the arguments object into the request body as a JSON string.

-  1. If `encoding` is set to `json+files` then create one multipart entry for each attached filed.
-Then serialize the *arguments* object into another multipart entry and name it according to the `jsonFile` property.
+  1. If `encoding` is set to `json+files` then create one multipart entry for each attached file.
+Then serialize the arguments object into another multipart entry and name it according to the `jsonFile` property.
+The set of files can either be hard coded into the client, discovered through the `files` definition or by some other means.

   1. If encoding is set to `raw` then the request body format must be coordinated with the server in some other way - for instance through written documentation.
 The `accept` property may indicate what kind of media types the server accepts.